Kafka_SASL_SCRAM Authentication based

 Overview

-Apache Kafka is a distributed messaging platform developed to process large-scale message data quickly, and Samsung Cloud Platform (hereinafter referred to as SCP) provides a service that automatically deploys Kafka clusters and offers monitoring functions, metrics, logs, and authentication management.
-In general, authentication refers to allowing users to use services based on ID/Password or Token.
-Since Kafka operates in an unauthenticated manner by default, authentication using SASL (Simple Authentication and Security Layer) and SCRAM (Salted Challenge Response Authentication Mechanism) is necessary to secure client connections.
-This document introduces the method of connecting to Kafka clients based on SASL SCRAM authentication.
+Apache Kafka is a distributed messaging platform developed to quickly process large‑scale, high‑volume message data, and Samsung Cloud Platform (hereafter SCP) provides a service that automatically deploys Kafka clusters and offers monitoring functions, metrics, logs, and authentication management.
+Generally, authentication means allowing users based on ID/Password or token to use the service.
+Since Kafka operates by default in an unauthenticated mode, authentication using SASL (Simple Authentication and Security Layer) and SCRAM (Salted Challenge Response Authentication Mechanism) is required to ensure security when clients connect.
+This document introduces how to connect a Kafka client using SASL_SCRAM authentication.

-Kafka and ZooKeeper operate in an unauthenticated manner by default, so authentication settings are required for security.
-Among the authentication methods provided by Kafka and ZooKeeper, SASL is a method that authenticates users based on ID and password.
-To set up SASL authentication for Kafka and ZooKeeper servers, you need to create a configuration file as follows.
+Kafka and Zookeeper operate by default in an unauthenticated mode, so authentication settings must be configured for security.
+Among the authentication methods provided by Kafka and Zookeeper, SASL is a method that authenticates users based on an ID and password.
+To configure SASL authentication for Kafka and Zookeeper servers, create a configuration file as shown below.

 KafkaServer {